GSA/digitalgov.gov/content/news/2020/11/2020-11-19-state-of-federal-rpa-report-adoption-and-impact-of-robotic-process-automation-in-the-federal-government.md

 weight: 1
 ---

-Robotic Process Automation (RPA) was introduced to the federal government in 2018 and is now recognized as a powerful processing and automation tool.
-Because RPA technologies emulate human actions, it dramatically reduces an organization’s low value workload and shifts the emphasis toward higher value work.
-It has now doubled in capacity and become widely adopted across different agencies.
-In January 2020, the [RPA Community of Practice](https://digital.gov/communities/rpa/) (CoP) published the [RPA Playbook](https://digital.gov/communities/rpa/) to guide process owners and staff with the appropriate training to rapidly design, test, and deploy automations.
+Robotic Process Automation (RPA) was introduced to the federal government several years ago and is now recognized as a powerful processing and automation tool.
+RPA technologies emulate human actions and dramatically reduce an organization’s low value workload, freeing up employee time for higher-value work.

+To summarize and measure the progress of Federal RPA programs over the last two years, the RPA Community of Practice is proud to announce the publication of the [State of Federal RPA Report.](https://digital.gov/guides/rpa/state-of-federal-rpa/).
+This report:
+- Provides a standardized framework for measuring RPA Program maturity
+- Establishes a baseline to measure RPA Program growth on an annual basis
+- Creates a methodology for gauging the Government-Wide impact of RPA on Federal strategies such as the President’s Management Agenda, Cross-Agency Priority Goal 6
+- Identifies incremental and obtainable steps to mature Federal RPA Programs
+- Acknowledges barriers to RPA adoption

+The report shows how RPA program maturity increased significantly during fiscal year 2020.
+Notably, the number of automations deployed across the federal government increased by 110 percent and the number of annualized hours of capacity created increased by 195 percent.
+This growth demonstrates that programs have matured and increased their functional capacity.
+This report will be published annually to showcase agency progress in building and maturing RPA programs across the federal government.

 {{< img src="rpa-state-update" >}}

-We’ve had the opportunity to look back at the last two years to analyze and gauge the progress of how different agencies have been effectively using RPA as an efficient automation tool.
-To summarize and give a general synopsis on the progress and development of RPA, the RPA CoP is proud to announce the publication of the [State of Federal RPA Report.](https://digital.gov/guides/rpa/state-of-federal-rpa/) This report takes a deep dive into the measurement of RPA program maturity, establishment of standardized methods of measuring program growth, methodology of gauging governmental impact, and identification of challenges to RPA adoption.
-RPA program maturity increased significantly during fiscal year 2020, characterized by a 110 percent increase in automations deployed and a 200 percent increase in annualized hours.
-This exponential increase in automations deployed and workload reduction hours has accelerated program maturity and increased functional capabilities.
-The analysis of results based on FY20 has led to increased intrigue and anticipation for RPA going into the next fiscal year and beyond.

-To join in the conversation, we encourage interested federal employees to [join the RPA CoP](https://digital.gov/communities/rpa/) Listserv to learn how RPA can help increase efficiency and capacity building in your agency.
-The CoP’s mission is to accelerate the adoption of RPA across government agencies.
-If you have any questions relating to the community or RPA, please do not hesitate to reach out to [RPACOP@gsa.gov](mailto:RPACOP@gsa.gov).
-We look forward to hearing from you!
+To learn more about RPA and join the conversation, interested federal employees can subscribe for the [RPA CoP listserv](https://digital.gov/communities/rpa/) where they will be notified of future events and publications.
+Please direct any questions about the community or RPA to [RPACOP@gsa.gov](mailto:RPACOP@gsa.gov).
+Look forward to hearing from you!